soxueren/atsd/api/data/properties/insert.md

 Insert an array of properties.

 * Entity name, property type, key names, and tag names cannot contain non-printable characters.
 They are case-insensitive and are converted to lower case when stored.
-* Key values and tag values are case-sensitive and are stored as submitted.
+* Key values and tag values are **case-sensitive** and are stored as submitted.
+* The number of keys and tags must not exceed 1024.

 Date limits: